Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Explicit form of monodromy matrices

 {\bf Monodromy matrix $M_{\lambda_{2k+1}}$ for $1\leq k\leq g$.}

-The contour $\gamma_{1,2}$ as its end points go counterclockwise around the point $\l_{2k+1},$ $1\leq k \leq g,$ results in the contour shown in Figure \ref{fig_hyperelliptic_M2kp1} for $k=1,\dots,g+1$.
+As the endpoints of the contour $\gamma_{1,2}$ go counterclockwise around the point $\l_{2k+1},$ $1\leq k \leq g,$ the contour $\gamma_{1,2}$ transforms to the contour shown in Figure \ref{fig_hyperelliptic_M2kp1}.
 As before, the paths on the first sheet are drawn with dash line and solid line corresponds to the second sheet.

-The sum of the original contour $\gamma_{1,2}$ and the non-closed component in the right hand side in Figure \ref{fig_hyperelliptic_M2kp1} gives a closed contour equivalent to $2{ b}_k.$ Since due to (\ref{Scont1}) $ \F_{\lambda_{2k+1}}[\gamma_{1,2}] = 2 \Scont_{2k+1} - \gamma_{1,2}$, the closed contour in Figure \ref{fig_hyperelliptic_M2kp1} encircling the first $k$ branch cuts counter-clockwise on the first sheet is equivalent to $\Scont_{2k+1} - b_k$, see Figure \ref{fig_S2kp1}.
+The sum of the original contour $\gamma_{1,2}$ and the non-closed component in the right hand side in Figure \ref{fig_hyperelliptic_M2kp1} gives a closed contour equivalent to $2{ b}_k.$ Since, due to (\ref{Scont1}), $ \F_{\lambda_{2k+1}}[\gamma_{1,2}] = 2 \Scont_{2k+1} - \gamma_{1,2}$, the closed contour in Figure \ref{fig_hyperelliptic_M2kp1} encircling the first $k$ branch cuts counter-clockwise on the first sheet is equivalent to $\Scont_{2k+1} - b_k$, see Figure \ref{fig_S2kp1}.